 There is a trade-off between the degree of protection afforded to the vulnerable population and the extent to which lockdown can be relaxed for the general population.

-No level of infection in any subset of the population is acceptable: COVID-19 can be a serious disease in all age groups and risk groups.
+COVID-19 can be a serious disease in all age groups and risk groups and as such no level of infection in any subset of the population is acceptable.
 However, in the non-vulnerable population we propose that COVID-19 could be managed with a more conventional response, centred around good clinical care and proportionate public health measures (including voluntary social distancing practices), without resorting to the severe restrictions on the activities of the entire population imposed by lockdown.

 S&S can be integrated with other measures designed to reduce transmission rates (e.g. contact tracing) or reduce the public health burden (e.g. increasing NHS capacity to deliver appropriate care), noting that without S&S neither of those measures is likely to provide an early exit from lockdown.
 Measures such as self-isolation of cases and quarantining of affected households will remain crucial.

-S&S will be most effective with high standards of hygiene and biosecurity between the vulnerable and others.
+S&S will be most effective with high standards of hygiene and biosecurity between vulnerable and other people.
 Enablers will include: i) high quality personal protective equipment, especially for shielders; ii) intensive testing of shielders, preferably daily and with a rapid (same day) test for virus and less frequent testing for antibody; iii) appropriate incentives for compliance, especially outside institutions.

 However, it may be that existing protections for the vulnerable population could be strengthened immediately.